MicrosoftDocs/VBA-Docs/api/Publisher.WebListBox.md

 # WebListBox object (Publisher)

 Represents a Web list box control.
 The  **WebListBox** object is a member of the **Shape** object.

 ## Example

 Use the  **[AddWebControl](Publisher.Shapes.AddWebControl.md)** method to create a new Web list box.
 Use the **[WebListBox](Publisher.Shape.WebListBox.md)** property to access a Web list box control shape.
 Use the **[AddItem](Publisher.WebListBoxItems.AddItem.md)** method of the **[WebListBoxItems](Publisher.WebListBoxItems.md)** object to add items to a Web list box.
 This example creates a new Web list box and adds several items to it.
 Note that when initially created, a Web list box control contains three default items.
 This example includes a routine that deletes the default list box items before adding new items.

+> [!NOTE]
- **Note**  When you create a Web list box, its initial width is 300 points.
+> When you create a Web list box, its initial width is 300 points.
 However, Microsoft Publisher automatically changes this width based on the width of the items in the list.

 ```vb
 Sub CreateWebListBox()